TigerClips1/ps4linux_disk_image_builder/README.md

 then move the sflash0 to /home/$USER/Documents    then also move the hdd_script.py to /home/$USER/Documents

-you need to be on a linux os for all these script to work must be run as root
+you need to be on a linux os oe wsl for all these script to work must be run as root

 then run python2 hdd_script.py sflash0